VoltLang/Volta/doc/overview.rst

 IR
 --

 The IR is an abstract representation of the source file.
 That is to say, where the tokens are a concrete representation -- the tokens match up to the characters in the source file, for the most part -- the IR is abstract; it encodes abstract concept.
-For example, "int a;" might be a list of tokens <int> <identifier:a> <semicolon>, but the IR would be closer to Variable(Type(Int), "a").
+For example, "i32 a;" might be a list of tokens <i32> <identifier:a> <semicolon>, but the IR would be closer to Variable(Type(I32), "a").

 The parser is a recursive descent parser, and is handwritten.
 That is, it starts at ``parseModule``, the top-most IR node, and works its way down and gives you back an ir.Module with all your functions and variables and whatever attached to it.